Group pushes expedited sainthood for 6 African Americans

 Moore, 69, grew up in a day and age when some of those practices were in effect.

-When he attended predominantly white Catholic churches as a boy, he says, his family had to sit in the back three rows.
+When he attended predominantly white Catholic churches as a boy, he said, his family had to sit in the back three rows.
 It was required that white worshippers take communion before African Americans.

 Such slights confused a young man who was otherwise enthusiastic about his faith, especially the exceptional education he received in Baltimore's Catholic schools.

-"You can't love the Gospels and treat people badly, but this church would somehow allow people to practice Catholicism and racism at the same time," he says.
+"You can't love the Gospels and treat people badly, but this church would somehow allow people to practice Catholicism and racism at the same time," he said.

 Though the church eliminated those strictures over the years, progress in other areas came slowly.
 It took the Black Catholic Movement of the 1960s and 1970s to press the case for ordaining more Black Catholic priests and bishops, for example.
 It was not until last November that the church raised an African American prelate, Wilton Gregory of Washington, D.C., to the rank of cardinal.

 "Maybe it's unintentional.
 I hope so.
-But we need to put a spotlight on this," she says.
+But we need to put a spotlight on this," she said.

 Monday's 7 p.m.
 Mass will include processions into the church by parishioners carrying oversized portraits of the six candidates for sainthood — Lange, Toussaint, Bowman, Augustus Tolton, Julia Greeley and Henriette DeLille — as a three-church choir sings "When the Saints Go Marching In."